CesareIurlaro/aws-proof-of-concept/README.md

 # Quick start

-To make all of this happens, it just is needed the execution of `start.sh`.
+To make all of this happen, just run `start.sh`.